wllm-rbnt/asn1template/README.md

 ## Description

-This tool takes a DER encoded ASN1 structure and outputs the equivalent textual description that can be modified and later be fed to ASN1_generate_nconf(3) in order to build the equivalent DER encoded ASN1 structure.
+This tool takes a DER or PEM encoded ASN1 structure and outputs the equivalent textual description that can be modified and later be fed to ASN1_generate_nconf(3) in order to build the equivalent DER encoded ASN1 structure.

 It's similar to https://github.com/google/der-ascii .

-It works by reading the output of the asn1parse OpenSSL app in order to build an internal structure that is then dumped to the ASN1_generate_nconf(3) compatible textual representation.
+It works by reading the output of the asn1parse OpenSSL app in order to build an internal structure that is then dumped to the equivalent ASN1_generate_nconf(3) compatible textual representation.

-The textual representation is documented in the man page of ASN1_generate_nconf(3):
+The syntax of this textual representation is documented in the man page of ASN1_generate_nconf(3):

 ```bash
 $ man 3 ASN1_generate_nconf
 ```

 This function is reachable via the ```-genconf``` option of the asn1parse OpenSSL app (more info in the manual page: ```man asn1parse``` or ```man openssl-asn1parse```).

 ## Example #1